NkaLight/myWebsite/README.md

 # My personal portfolio website

 This is the repository for my personal website.
-The website showcases my portfolio, blog, and other relevant information about me.
-It is built using client-side routing for a seamless user experience.
+The website showcases my portfolio template where I will post projects, perhaps blogs and some information about me.
+This website showcases my understanding of front-end web development particularly using the react library.

 # Table of contents:
 - Overview